 Does contents insurance cover kitchen appliances?

 Typically, it will cover your kitchen appliances that are damaged because of a named peril, such as fire or flooding.
-If it is a “sudden and accidental” occurrence involving your appliances (such as an unexpected hose break,) you’ll be covered.
+If it is a “sudden and accidental” occurrence involving your appliances (such as a hose break,) you’ll have coverage.
 However, it does not include normal repairs for wear and tear, or maintenance neglect on your part.

 Is jewelry covered in contents insurance?